Annotated Bibliography

 Very abstract treatment of time represented as a learned periodic vector.
 More engineering than ML.

-Kemker 2018— Measuring Catastrophic Forgetting in Neural Networks
+Kemker 2018— Catastrophic Forgetting

 Kemker, Ronald, Marc McClure, Angelina Abitino, Tyler Hayes, and Christopher Kanan.
 “Measuring Catastrophic Forgetting in Neural Networks.”
 In Proceedings of the AAAI Conference on Artificial Intelligence, vol. 32, no. 1.
 2018.